top of page

 INVESTIGATE

 For clarity order office copies of both yours and your neighbour’s title.
 Obtain a copy of the register and plan for both.
 Check that your neighbour is on his land and not encroaching on your property.
-Red edging will show each property boundary.
+Red edging in the filed plans will show each property boundary.

 COMMUNICATE

-Speak to your neighbour.
-It is often better to discuss matters, and reach agreement, rather than immediately escalating matters or making it confrontational.
+Speak to your neighbour in the first instance.
+It is often better to discuss matters, and reach agreement, rather than immediately escalating matters as this may become adversarial.

 ACTION

-You may want to mention, where applicable, that this NEW structural addition affects your right to light, access is affected or compromised and the alteration is causing property damage.
+You may want to mention, where applicable, that this NEW structural addition affects your right to light, access is affected or compromised and the alteration is causing property damage or drainage issues.
 You should explain and give as much detail as possible.
-If you are able to then provide photographic evidence and it is a good idea to keep contemporaneous notes.
+Provide photographic evidence and it is a good idea to keep contemporaneous notes of any conversations with the neighbour and local authority.

 LEGISLATION